Stroke Recovery: How to Walk Again with Confidence

 The Emotional Side of Regaining Mobility

-Here are some ways to navigate the emotional aspects of recovery:
+Here are some ways to handle the emotional side of getting better:

 Acknowledge Your Feelings: It’s okay to feel upset or discouraged.
 Allow yourself to process these emotions without judgment.